 Your furry friend may have primary (inherited) or secondary (related to an underlying cause) seborrhea.
 Certain breeds are more likely to develop seborrhea:

-Usually, these breeds show signs of the condition before two years of age and progresses as the dog ages.
+Usually, these breeds show signs of the condition before two years of age and it progresses as the dog ages.
 Puppies under four months of age can experience some dandruff due to underactive sebaceous glands.
-These glands are responsible for oil production and secretion, but they do not produce enough to properly nourish your pet’s skin while she is a puppy, resulting in dead skin flakes.
+These glands are responsible for oil production and secretion, but if they do not produce enough to properly nourish your pet’s skin while she is a puppy, it can result in dead skin flakes.
 This issue should resolve as her glands begin to secrete adequate amounts of oil to support her skin.

 Your veterinarian will need to run extensive tests before diagnosing your pet with primary seborrhea, even if his breed is more susceptible to the condition.
-He will want to identify and treat the actual cause of your pet’s dandruff.
-If your pup is not genetically predisposed, then allergies, dietary deficiencies or parasites, are all potential causes of her condition.
+Your veterinarian will want to identify and treat the actual cause of your pet’s dandruff.
+If your pup is not genetically predisposed, then allergies, dietary deficiencies or parasites are all potential causes of her condition.
 She may even have an or endocrine, malabsorption or autoimmune disorder.

 Generally, cases of seborrhea in dogs that are not genetically predisposed present before five years of age can be linked to allergies, unlike hormonal disorders which can cause the condition in aging dogs who struggle to produce enough hormones.
 Conditions stemming from allergies, scabies or fleas will produce itching, while hormonal or internal complications will not cause as much itching.
 Talk to your vet and share your pup’s symptoms for an accurate diagnosis.

 When your dog has dandruff as a result of an insufficient diet, she may need supplements.
 Incorporating omega-3 and -6 fatty acids, as well as vitamins and minerals into your companion’s diet, can encourage adequate oil secretion to benefit your pet’s skin.